 Alongside the UT Austin Cockrell School of Engineering and College of Natural Sciences, the department designs unique systems for longitudinal, real-time analyses of disease dynamics — including accurate early warning systems in homes — using novel devices and user interfaces, sensor networks and machine-learning algorithms.

 Graduate Medical Education

-The department is also home to the Clinical Neurophysiology Fellowship and the Postdoctoral Residency in Clinical Neuropsychology.
+The department is also home to the Epilepsy Fellowship, the Clinical Neurophysiology Fellowship and the Postdoctoral Residency in Clinical Neuropsychology.